danielbodnar/awesome-stars/BY-LANG.md

 ## Clojure

+- [nrepl/nrepl](https://github.com/nrepl/nrepl) - A Clojure network REPL that provides a server and client, along with some common APIs of use to IDEs and other tools that may need to evaluate Clojure code in remote environments.
 - [dvcrn/markright](https://github.com/dvcrn/markright) - ➡ Electron powered markdown editor with live preview
 - [borkdude/jet](https://github.com/borkdude/jet) - CLI to transform between JSON, EDN, YAML and Transit using Clojure
 - [jeremykross/konstellate](https://github.com/jeremykross/konstellate) - Free and Open Source GUI to Visualize Kubernetes Applications.